-Dr. Robert “Adair” Bayne was born on the 10th of December, 1903, in Newbury (Middlesex County), the son of William Bayne and the former Mary Anne Adair.
+Dr. Robert “Adair” Bayne was born on the 10th of December, 1903 in Newbury (Middlesex County), the son of William Bayne and the former Mary Anne Adair.
 His father was a merchant who owned a general store in Newbury.
 According to the 1921 census, the Bayne family resided on Haggerty Street (in Newbury).
 Dr. Bayne had an older sister named Margaret Gilmore Bayne.
-His sister died at the age of 22, on the 25th of November, 1923.
-She was buried at Oakland Cemetery near Glencoe (Middlesex County).
+She died at the age of 22, on the 25th of November, 1923 and was buried at Oakland Cemetery near Glencoe (Middlesex County).
 His father died in Newbury on the 13th of August, 1926.

-While a student in medical school, Dr. Bayne married Margaret B. McDonald on the 20th of August, 1932.
+While he was still a student in medical school Dr. Bayne married Margaret B. McDonald on the 20th of August, 1932.
 Mrs. Bayne was born on the 30th of December, 1905 in Ekfrid Township, Middlesex County.
 She was the 3rd of 5 children born to Archibald McDonald and the former Elizabeth “Libby” Bell.
 Her parents were farmers and her siblings were; William Earl McDonald, Richard David McDonald, Gordon A. McDonald and Eliza McDonald.
 Dr. and Mrs. Bayne were married at the residence of her parents in Glencoe.
 They were married by her brother, Rev. William Earl McDonald.
 On the marriage record it recorded that Mrs. Bayne was a dietician.

 Dr. Bayne attended the University of Western Ontario and graduated M.D. in 1933.
 Dr. Bayne established a medical practice in Ridgetown soon after his graduation.